+A person is considered self-employed if they do not work under an employment or service agreement.
 Other preconditions for being covered by the Act include:

 - the person has worked as a self-employed person for at least four months; and

-- the estimated annual earnings from work amount to at least EUR 8,063.57 (in 2021).
+- the estimated annual earnings from work amount to at least 8,575.45 euros (in 2023).

-However, the income cannot be set any higher than 183,125.00 euros (in 2021).
-The Finnish Centre for Pensions has prepared earnings instructions and provides minimum recommendations for YEL earnings depending on the profession.
+However, the income of the self-employed person cannot be set any higher than 194,750.00 euros (in 2023).
+The Finnish Centre for Pensions prepares income instructions and provides minimum recommendations for YEL earnings depending on profession.

-The pension provider confirms the YEL earnings that form the basis of the pension and insurance contribution, by application of the self-employed person.
-If there are changes to the work effort of the self-employed person, they will agree on new earnings together with the pension provider.
+By application of the self-employed person, the pension provider confirms the YEL earnings that form the basis of the pension and insurance contribution.
+If there are changes to the work input of the self-employed person, they will agree on new earnings together with the pension provider.

 The State participates in the financing of pensions for the self-employed.
 There are no funds collected in the pension scheme of the self-employed, which means their pensions are based on a pay-as-you-go (PAYG) scheme.

-Earnings-related pension fees, less the administrative costs, are used to cover the pension expenditure of the year in question.
+Earnings-related pension contributions, less the administrative costs, are used to cover the pension expenditure of the year in question.
 The State pays the remaining share.
 In 2022, the State’s share was 30 per cent of the pension expenditure for the self-employed .

 Insurance contribution affects pension amount

 The YEL insurance contribution is flexible, which means that the self-employed person can choose to temporarily pay a higher or lower insurance contribution.
-When business is going well, the self-employed can improve their pension security by paying a higher (10–100%) insurance contribution without having to raise their confirmed YEL earnings permanently.
+When business is going well, the self-employed can improve their pension security by paying a higher (10–100%) insurance contribution without having to raise their confirmed income under YEL permanently.

 Pension for the self-employed always accrues based on YEL contributions paid.
 If the self-employed person has neglected to pay the contributions and if the contributions have expired, the YEL pension of the self-employed will be reduced.